 If you do your homework and approach potential mentors well-prepared, feel confident in your ability to express your goals and interests.
-The following tips are designed to help you prepare for meetings with faculty and researchers regarding potential UROPs and apply equally to interviewing remotely via Zoom/video chat or in person.
+The following tips are designed to help you prepare for meetings with faculty and researchers regarding potential UROPs and apply equally to interviewing in person or remotely via Zoom/video chat.
 The meeting is your chance to learn more about the available opportunity and a great forum for asking lots of questions to help you decide if the project is a good fit for you.

 - Leave plenty of time for your UROP meeting, which may or may not be called an interview depending upon the culture of the given lab group.

 - Do not pick a meeting time that is too close to the start of a class or other activity.
 You want to have enough time for a productive conversation with your potential mentor.

 - Remember that faculty members and researchers are people too.
 Don’t be shy!

 - Be inquisitive, and be prepared to answer questions and talk about yourself and your long term academic and career goals.

 Prepare an introduction to help you begin the discussion:

 - Introduce yourself (your name, class year and major or intended major).

 - In a few sentences, describe your academic goals, interests, and what you hope to gain from the meeting.

 - Explain your reasons for being interested in the research project and a UROP with this group.
 Why do you want to work with this faculty member?
 What skills do you bring to the table?